-The first Postgraduate Executive position began in 2003 and it is now in its eighth successive term (2017-2018).
+The first Postgraduate Executive position began in 2003 and it is now in its ninth successive term (2019-2020).
 In 2013, the Postgraduate Sub-Committee was established by the then Postgraduate Executive Representative, Karen Soldatic, for the term 2014 – 2015.
 Key areas of focus for the sub-committee include international networks with similar postgraduate organisations, TASA Postgraduate web strategies and information, and postgraduate transitions to employment.
 Since forming, the committee have worked together on several projects including this new website.
 The Postgraduate sub-committee Terms of Reference can be accessed here.

 TASA hold committee Elections every 2 years.
 The next one is scheduled for mid 2020 for 2021-2022 Executive positions.
 The current TASA Executive committee can be viewed below:

 The subcommittee members for the 2019-2020 term are: